JesperLundberg/projektgunnar.nvim/README.md

 - [x] Use some kind of picker to choose in the list of projects (telescope? mini.pick?)
 - [x] Make sure directory.packages.config works, also make sure it works without that file
 - [x] Add symbols for success/failed command
-- [ ] Add project to solution functionality
+- [x] Add project to solution functionality
+- [x] Use mini.notify to give messages to user
+- [x] Make mini.notify optional or make sure it's unloaded after each run as it takes over messages otherwise

 #### Credits